happy-ryo/laravel-base/README.md

 8. docker-compose exec app bash
 9. Please, set up your project.

+Please delete the New Relic-related settings if they are unnecessary.

 ## Option.

-Environment variables may be set instead of using .env.
+Environment variables may be set instead of using ```.env```.